-Any student who engages in or attempts to engage in plagiarism, falsification, violation of software copyright laws, or violations of computer access may be subject to disciplinary action.
+Any student who engages in or attempts to engage in plagiarism, falsification, violation of software copyright laws, or violations of computer access may be subject to disciplinary action and will receive zero on the assignment until the alternate assignment is administered.
+The alternate assignment should be made up within one week from notification of the academic integrity issue.
+An alternate assignment for credit will be determined by the classroom teacher based on the severity of the offense.
+Parent contact will be made, and the incident will be documented as a minor referral.
+Repeat offenses may not receive an alternate assignment, which is the teacher's discretion.
 Cheating includes giving or receiving any unauthorized assistance of academic work.
 Plagiarism includes copying the language, structure, or idea of another and representing it as one's own work.